Describe the risk and protective factors for trauma.

 DEFINITION OF TRAUMA AND TYPES OF TRAUMATIC EVENTS

 Defining trauma is challenging.
 The term “trauma” is often used interchangeably and inconsistently to refer to events and to the outcomes of the events.
 Defining an event as traumatic depends on the totality of circumstances.
 Each person may respond to a similar event differently based upon the circumstances surrounding the event and the interplay between genetic, epigenetic, biological, psychological, environmental, family, community, societal, historical, and other factors.
-Thus, most experts now understand that trauma is a process that involves the interaction between an event or series of events and the individual ...
+Thus, most experts now understand that trauma is a process that involves the interaction between an event or series of events ...